 |Distribution Method||Freeware Installations, Bundled Packages, Fake Software Updates|

 See If Your System Has Been Affected by malware

 NukeSpeed Potentially Unwanted Program on Mac

-The NukeSpeed Mac virus is a malicious threat for MacOS computers that is designed to take over control of the victim computers.
+The NukeSpeed Mac virus is a threat for MacOS computers that is designed to take over control of the victim computers.
 It is operated by an unknown hacking group and has seen updates over the years.
 It is very possible that different hacking groups have been creating versions of it throughout time.As such there is no exact distribution technique that is used to deliver the threats.
-We assume that several techniques may be used by the criminal groups.
+We assume that several techniques may be used to spread the unwanted program.
 They are the following:

 - Phishing Email Messages — Email messages that contain the virus files can be created and send out in bulk.
 They rely on template messages that copy down the notifications and letters that are prepared by well-known companies and services.
 The virus code can be either linked or attached.